freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-javascript-strings/66edc31c44f1b9c1d5c5ebca.md

 #### --distractors--

-Displays a message in the console
+It displays a message in the console.

 ---

-Displays an alert box with a message
+It displays an alert box with a message.

 ---

-Displays a confirmation box with a message
+It displays a confirmation box with a message.

 #### --answer--

-Displays a dialog box that prompts the user for input
+It displays a dialog box that prompts the user for input.

 ### --question--